 Hike to the Mount Victoria Lookout

 Just outside the business district, the hike up Mount Victoria climbs 196m in about 25-30 minutes.
 You can also drive to the top to take in the 360 degree panoramic views overlooking the international airport, the harbour and the bustling city below.
-Check out my detailed hiking guide here!

 The Beehive is home to the Executive Wing of New Zealand Parliament, so named for its sweet shape as beehive.
 There's plenty of pretty architectural corners to take photos of here, plus you can go for a free guided tour daily on the hour between 10am-4pm.